team-dev-docs/devdocsprod-dev-docs/docs/VsCode Dev-Docs Commands/Auditing Documentation using the devdocs.auditDocs Command.md

 1. A `dev-docs.json` configuration file in your project's root directory.
 2. Markdown files containing the documentation you want to audit.
+3. You using it in a dev-docs documentation repo.

 **How do I use this Vs Code Extension Command?**
 To use the `devdocs.auditDocs` command, follow these steps: